Understanding the regulator's approach

 Businesses need to be very careful in their operation to observe the rules and regulations that are relevant to their industry.
 This can on occasion bring them into contact with regulators, either with a view to reporting on their progress in observing regulatory standards or, in more complex situations, facing an investigation by regulators on suspicion that the regulator’s code of practice has been breached.
 Regulatory investigations can be very taxing experiences for businesses and their staff: there is often a lack of understanding in the approach that regulators take, in what direction their investigation is going to go and how best to manage interaction with them.

-We operate a highly successful investigations practice where our team act as advisers to business facing external investigation by regulators (HMRC, SFO, the FCA or indeed the police), or are pursuing internal investigations.
-We are able to provide detailed guidance and support to clients on any aspect of regulation.
-If you need to speak with a legal team that can provide cost-effective, pragmatic advice and guidance on regulatory investigations we would be delighted to help.
+Jonathan Fisher QC advises businesses facing external investigation by regulators (HMRC, SFO, the FCA or indeed the police), or are pursuing internal investigations.
+If you need to speak with a barrister that can provide cost-effective, pragmatic advice and guidance on regulatory investigations Bright Line Law would be delighted to help.

 Bright Line Law can also aid corporates with its experience in overlapping criminal and civil areas, such as insolvency, restructuring and fraud.